-Although, that’s not what they were expecting at all.
+Still, that’s not what they were expecting at all.
 At least something positive has come from this secret group rather than just upset people and rants.
 Everything has to have a silver lining somewhere, even if it is coated in disciplinary anxiety.

 Here we go again

 You can tell what these guys have to deal with more often than other things.
-This employee has compared it to other scenarios in life, which kind of makes it seem sensible.
+This particular employee has compared it to other scenarios in life, which kind of makes it seem sensible.
 However, that won’t ever stop people from comparing them.

 Perhaps this suggests that there ought to be some rules that go across the board, saving this conversation and any further confusion.
-One person points out it can even be done by interpretation sometimes after some people relax over the years.
+One person points out it can even be done by interpretation sometimes, after some people relax over the years.

 The extra ticket code

-They want to add on an extra boarding code – one which might suggest that the person traveling isn’t perhaps as bright as they seem.
+They want to add an extra boarding pass code – one which might suggest that the person traveling isn’t perhaps as bright as they seem.
 We all need a little extra help sometimes, but some customers really do seem to push the boat out when it comes down to it.

 There’s something exceptionally unnerving about CCTV.
-In most cases, it really is there to prevent people from stealing or doing something they shouldn’t, as a preventative measure.
+In most cases, it really is there to keep people from stealing or doing something they shouldn’t, as a preventative measure.
 However, one employee has gone as far as asking for a written explanation for what CCTV is meant to be used for.

 It can be pretty tough trying to do anything when someone is scrutinizing you.
 So, not only is it invading people’s personal space, it’s also potentially making people do their job a lot worse than they might otherwise be.